 (3) Avoid Using The Wrong Shoes

 The correct footwear is always important, no matter the surface.
 There is little variation to running on a treadmill; this repetition puts more strain on the same spots of your body.
-When you run outside, your gait and foot strike change as you navigate cracks in the sidewalk, elevation changes, and turning around corners resulting in more diverse impact points.
+When you run outside, your gait and foot strike change as you navigate cracks in the sidewalk, elevation changes, and turns around corners resulting in more diverse impact points.
 While rolling your ankle on a treadmill is less likely, prolonged running on a treadmill increases the impacts on your knees.

 (4) Avoid Running With A Different Stride (stomping feet, looking down, etc)